SAP/jenkins-library/documentation/docs/configuration.md

     newmanGlobals: 'myNewmanGlobals'
 ```

-## Sending log data to the SAP Alert Notification Service (ANS) on BTP
+## Sending log data to the SAP Alert Notification service for SAP BTP

-The SAP Alert Notification Service (ANS) on BTP allows a user to define
+The SAP Alert Notification service for SAP BTP (ANS) allows users to define
-certain actions, such as for example sending email or triggering http
+certain delivery channels, for example, e-mail or triggering of HTTP
-requests, on incoming events.
-If the ANS service key is configured in Piper,
+requests, to receive notifications from pipeline events.
+If the ANS service
-any Piper-go step will send log data to the ANS backend.
+key is properly configured in "Piper", any Piper golang step will send log
+data to the ANS backend.

-The following translation from log message to ANS event is performed:
+The ANS event properties are defined depending on the log entry content as
+follows:

-- `eventType`: defaults to 'Piper'; can be overwritten with the event template
+- `eventType`: the type of event type (defaults to 'Piper', but can be
+  overwritten with the event template)
 - `eventTimestamp`: the time of the log entry
-- `severity` and `category`: here the log level is translated:
+- `severity` and `category`: the event severity and the event category
+  depends on the log level:

   | log level | severity | category |
   |-----------|----------|----------|